CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/05-history.md

 >
 > ~~~
 > $ cd north-pacific-gyre
-> $ echo "I like tomatos, therefore I like ketchup" > ketchup.md
+> $ echo "Lots of plastic, so much plastic." > observations.md
-> $ git add ketchup.md
+> $ git add observations.md
-> $ echo "ketchup enchances pasta dishes" > ketchup.md
+> $ echo "Life has found a way, and is making a home from some of the plastic." > observations.md
-> $ git commit -m "my opinions about the red sauce"
+> $ git commit -m "first day obs in the Garbage patch"
-> $ git checkout HEAD ketchup.md
+> $ git checkout HEAD observations.md
-> $ cat ketchup.md # this will print the content of ketchup.md on screen
+> $ cat observations.md # this will print the content of observations.md on screen
 > ~~~
 > {: .language-bash}
 >
 > 1. ~~~
->    ketchup enchances pasta dishes
+>    Life has found a way, and is making a home from some of the plastic.
 >    ~~~
 >    {: .output}
 > 2. ~~~
->    I like tomatos, therefore I like ketchup
+>    Lots of plastic, so much plastic.
 >    ~~~
 >    {: .output}
 > 3. ~~~
->    I like tomatos, therefore I like ketchup
+>    Lots of plastic, so much plastic.
->    ketchup enchances pasta dishes
+>    Life has found a way, and is making a home from some of the plastic.
 >    ~~~
 >    {: .output}
 > 4. ~~~
->    Error because you have changed ketchup.md without committing the changes
+>    Error because you have changed observations.md without committing the changes
 >    ~~~
 >    {: .output}
 >